Courses

 HIST A325 Northeast Asia in 21st Century 3 Credits

-An interdisciplinary examination and analysis of Northeast Asia covering China, the Koreas, and Japan designed to provide students with the means to understand how the societies of this region have developed separate and distinct identities despite their common cultural and philosophic roots.
+Examines in an interdisciplinary way Northeast Asia covering China, the Koreas, and Japan and provides students with the means to understand how the societies of this region have developed separate and distinct identities despite their common cultural and philosophic roots.

-Registration Restrictions: Completion of GER Tier 1 (basic college-level skills) courses.
+Registration Restrictions: Junior or senior standing and completion of GER Tier 1 (basic college-level skills) courses

 Crosslisted With: INTL A325 and PS A325